xalexakos/movierama/README.md

 #
 For convenience the default django sqlite3 database has been user.
 This database requires no installation, just migrate the models by typing
-> python manage.py migrate
+> python3 manage.py migrate

 In order to create some additional data you can execute the following command inside project's root directory.
-> python manage.py initialdatagenerator
+> python3 manage.py initialdatagenerator

 More information about how the data are generated you can find by navigating to
 > movies/management/commands/initialdatagenerator.py

 #
 Start django server by typing
-> python manage.py runserver
+> python3 manage.py runserver

 Access the application by typing the following url in any browser, create an account and start submitting your favorite movies..